Skip to main content

 Testosterone’s Cognitive Contributions

 Testosterone, while often considered a primary male hormone, is also present and functionally important in women.
-Its influence extends well beyond muscle mass and libido, playing a substantial role in for both sexes.
+Its influence extends well beyond muscle mass and libido, playing a substantial role in cognitive function for both sexes.
 Testosterone receptors are distributed throughout various brain regions, including the hippocampus, a structure central to learning and memory.

 Studies have shown that reduced testosterone can lead to a decrease in gray matter volume in critical frontal and prefrontal cortical structures, areas responsible for executive function, attention, and processing speed.
-Individuals experiencing testosterone deprivation may report impaired and recall, along with slower reaction times.
+Individuals experiencing testosterone deprivation may report impaired verbal learning and recall, along with slower reaction times.

 This suggests that the absence of adequate testosterone can directly impact the brain’s ability to process and retain information effectively.
 The effects are not merely subjective; they are measurable changes in brain morphology and performance.